-Going from the fat to the fit physique is one of the hardest transformation a person can undergo.
+Going from fat to fit is one of the hardest transformation a person can undergo.
 Once someone has become fat, their body has usually adapted to being fat which makes getting and staying lean tougher.

 Yea, you bet!